bayer-science-for-a-better-life/mlr-challenges-frankenbody/README.md

 During the challenge
 --------------------

+At the agreed time, you will receive an email with extra information.

 1. To allow for last minute changes, please pull or redownload the repository.

-2. We will provide you by email with a key to access the secret parts of the challenge.
+2. We will provide you with a key to access the secret parts of the challenge.
 You will need to add it to [frankenbody/private_key.py](https://github.com/bayer-science-for-a-better-life/mlr-challenges-frankenbody/blob/f43156644439e8c04ac987cd47998010e25707e1/frankenbody/private_key.py#L5-L6).

-3. To verify that everything has worked correctly, and to decrypt further help, please run:
+3. To verify that everything has worked correctly, please run:

 ```shell
 conda activate frankenbody